arrozet/arrozet/README.md

 ### 🖱 Hola, I'm Rubén! &nbsp;&nbsp; <sup>I like doing quality work.
 And quality code.
 And when machines do stuff by themselves.
 I also like games.</sup>

-<sub>I'm a Software Engineering student at the University of Malaga, focused on AI, automation, data systems, computer vision, backend architecture, and the kind of software that keeps working after the demo.</sub>
+<sub>I'm a Software Engineering student at the University of Malaga, drawn to AI, computer vision, data, and architecture across the stack.
+I like building things with enough care to keep working after the demo.</sub>

 <sub>👁 I'm also into hardware, especially **peripherals**.
 Tools shape how we think and how fast we can move, so I enjoy tuning both the machine and the workflow around it.</sub>